Melbourne High School: Brother and sister schools

 Melbourne High maintains close ties with its counterpart the Mac.Robertson Girls' High School.
-Each year the schools join for the Winter Concert performed at the Melbourne Town Hall, as well as a musical and a theatre production performed in the school's memorial hall.
-Recently a fairly light-hearted Melbourne High vs Mac.Rob Cup has begun to take place and includes events such as debating, netball, soccer and theatre sports.
+Each year the schools join for the Winter Concert performed at either the Melbourne Town Hall or Hamer Hall, as well as a musical or theatre production performed in either the school's memorial hall, the mini-theatre room in the Arts building, or the Mac.Rob hall.
+Recently a light-hearted Melbourne High vs Mac.Rob Cup begun to take place which includes events such as debating, netball, soccer and theatre sports.

-The school also holds events with the other selective schools within Melbourne.
-These include Nossal High School, Suzanne Cory High School and John Monash Science School.
+The school also holds events with the other selective entry schools within Melbourne.
+These include Nossal High School, Suzanne Cory High School and John Monash Science School and University High School.
 Traditionally, the school hosts a leadership summit for the Student Representative Councils of Mac.Robertson Girls' High School, Nossal High School and Suzanne Cory High School.
-Similarly, the SRCs hold the annual SENS cup for year 10 students, a friendly competition in various sports which are nominated and hosted at each respective school.
+Similarly, the SRCs hold the annual SENS (Selective Entry Network Schools) cup for Year 10 students, a friendly competition in various sports which are nominated and hosted at each respective school, as well as the annual SENS Maths Games Day.